-Figure 4-4: Removing baffles from boiler shell
+Figure 4-5: Removing baffles from boiler shell

 - 19. Undo retaining screw and nut and remove transit bracket from top of boiler shell. - 20.
 Push boiler shell upwards to disengage it from mounting bracket on back panel of boiler taking care not to damage the insulation on the side of shell. - 21.
 Lift boiler shell away from back panel and stand it upright on the four feet. - 22.
-Carefully remove the foil-faced insulation from the back panel. - 23.
 Unscrew and remove the two transit screws securing mounting bracket and back panel to pallet.

-4.9 INSTALLING THE BOILER You are now ready to install the boiler.
+4.9 INSTALLING THE BOILER

+You are now ready to install the boiler.